Causal Inference Using Augmented Epidemic Models: Introduction

+where $K$ is the maximum transmission rate.
+We refer to the model in \cref{eq::bhatt,eq::bhatt_R} as {\em augmented}, since it is extended to incorporate the causal effect of $A_t$.
+Other augmented models that have been used in the literature are described in Section~\ref{sec::epi}. }

-In the epidemic modeling literature, it appears that augmented epidemic models are often used both as data generating models and as causal models.
-More precisely, they are treated as data generating models when the model is fit to data, but they are treated as causal models when they are interpreted.
-But data generating models and causal models are, in general, not the same.
-For example, suppose we observe data $(A_1,Y_1)$ and $(A_2,Y_2)$ at two time points $t=1$ and $t=2$.
-In the data generating interpretation, a simple calculation using the law of total probability shows that the conditional density of outcome $Y_2$ is
+{We then face the following questions: how should we interpret an augmented model?
+How should we estimate the parameters of the model?
+How should we use the model?} Augmented epidemic models have been used both as data generating models (DGMs) and as MSMs. {}{For example, \cite{bhatt} and \cite{bong2024} produce scenario predictions from the model in \cref{eq::bhatt,eq::bhatt_R} -- thereby treating it like an MSM -- after they fit it to data using the likelihood function in a Bayesian or frequentist framework, respectively -- thereby treating it like a DGM. } But DGMs and MSMs are, in general, not the same.
+For example, suppose we observe data $(A_t,Y_t)$ at two time points $t=1$ and $t=2$.
+In the data generating interpretation, the model characterizes the conditional density of the outcome $Y_2$, which by the law of total probability can be written as

 In the causal interpretation, the model characterizes the density of the \emph{counterfactual} random variable $Y_2(a_1,a_2)$, which represents the value $Y_2$ would take if $(A_1,A_2)$ had instead been equal to $(a_1,a_2)$.
-As we explain in the next section, the density of the counterfactual $Y_2(a_1,a_2)$ is
+As we explain in Section \ref{sec::causal}, the density of the counterfactual $Y_2(a_1,a_2)$ is